 Mirrors are a must.

 It wouldn’t be a dance studio without mirrors.
 There are a number of different types to choose from.
 To be sure, the type of mirror you purchase will depend on your vision and your budget.
-It could be glass, mirrored acrylic, mirror tiles, or mylar sheets.
+In any case, it can be glass, mirrored acrylic, mirror tiles, or mylar sheets.

 Watch a mirror installation video here.